paulvha/smartmeter/README.md

 These are all command-line utilities without graphical interface to allow for fast remote access and background usage.

-Typically the Raspberry would be close to the meter and accessed with SSH or Putty.
+Typically the Raspberry Pi would be close to the meter and accessed with SSH or Putty.

 While this version works good, development to extend and bug-fixing is still happening.